-Companies bound by the Act will be required to put due diligence practices in place.
-In doing so, this will ensure that they are safeguarding human rights and the environment throughout their supply chains.
-This must include:
+Companies directly bound by the German Supply Chain Act must put comprehensive due diligence practices in place.
+These practices safeguard human rights and the environment throughout their supply chains.
+Moreover, these requirements align with the broader framework established by the EU CSDDD.
+Specifically, LkSG compliance must include:

-- A systematic approach to regularly assessing, reporting, and managing social and environmental risks;
+- A systematic approach to regularly assessing, reporting, and managing social and environmental risks — including a formal risk analysis conducted at least annually;

-- Have social and environmental policies and due diligence procedures in place;
+- Social and environmental policies and documented due diligence procedures in place, including a supplier code of conduct;

-- Implement corrective and preventive measures in their operations and those of their direct suppliers (and indirect suppliers where they have substantial knowledge of human rights violations or environmental destruction);
+- Corrective and preventive measures implemented in their own operations and those of their direct suppliers (and indirect suppliers where there is substantiated knowledge of human rights violations or environmental destruction);

-- Publish – on their website – an annual performance report including due diligence policies and procedures, risks identified, and corrective and preventative measures taken.
+- Publication on their website of an annual performance report including due diligence policies and procedures, risks identified, and corrective and preventative measures taken — with BAFA review rights.

 30+ Audit and inspection checklists free for download.